Goals

 Performance nutrition starts with enough total energy.
 From there, carbohydrate becomes the main variable around high-demand sessions, protein supports repair, and fat fills out the rest of the day.

 The best pre-session meal is the one you can digest well and repeat.
 Pre-Workout Nutrition and Post-Workout Nutrition matter more than exotic food timing rules.
 For hot conditions or long sessions, Hydration and Sodium Intake can decide whether performance stays stable or falls apart.
+If you race long in the heat and want to know whether extra sodium before the start is worth it, use Sodium Loading for Endurance Racing.

 What progress looks like